 The ruins still reverberate with the voices of the soldiers who occupied these structures, who manned these munitions.
 Every blast hole brings to mind the men whose bodies were also blasted and battered when the bombs fell.

-Ten hours after attacking Pearl Harbor, the Japanese descended on the Philippines, America’s possession.
+Ten days after attacking Pearl Harbor, the Japanese descended on the Philippines, America’s possession.
 President Franklin Roosevelt immediately proclaimed his “solemn pledge,” backed by “the entire resources in men and materials of the United States,” that America would come and safeguard the Filipinos’ freedom.
-MacArthur skillfully evaded Japan’s powerful clutches, evacuating U.S. and Filipino forces to Bataan and then Corregidor to make a stand until reinforcements arrived.
+MacArthur skillfully evaded Japan’s powerful clutches, evacuating U.S. and Filipino forces to Corregidor to make a stand until reinforcements arrived.
 But the “solemn pledge” was a blatant lie.
-Roosevelt kept saying he would—and had—sent help.
-He never did.
+The help never came.
 Allied forces on Corregidor eventually succumbed to Japanese butchery and surrendered on May 6, 1942.

 The next wave I felt was one of redemption, hearing how America partially atoned for its treachery when it fought back for the Rock three years later.
-On the island’s Topside hill is a postage-stamp-sized field too small for an airborne combat landing zone.
+On the island’s Topside hill is a field too small for an airborne combat landing zone.
 Yet this is where hundreds of daring men parachuted down from just 400 feet—descending directly into a cauldron of fierce, close-range warfare.
-These were tough men who knew both the nobility of sacrifice and the brutality of killing.
-They and their fellow soldiers were the liberators of Corregidor.
+These tough men, who knew both the nobility of sacrifice and the brutality of killing, were the liberators of Corregidor.

 A short walk away is the Pacific War Memorial Museum.
 There I stared at the black-and-white portraits of the officers who had orchestrated the offensives and commanded the troops.
 They seemed like superior men.
 Serious, manly, steely, intelligent—men of character, men who inspired men.
 I felt small.

 The stories of the Japanese Imperial Army evoked in me a different kind of wonder.
-On the opposite end of the island is a Japanese memorial garden.
-There is a photograph posted there of row after row of healthy young soldiers with explosives strapped across their chests, kamikazes ready to fly their last mission.
 Their warrior code of honor, Bushido, exalts death above surrender.
 In the Malinta Tunnel we learned what this means.
 That great bunker, which had survived intensive shelling throughout the war, in the end succumbed to sabotage from within: Two thousand Japanese soldiers stationed inside, knowing Allied troops were about to capture them, blew themselves up.
 Apparently this grim business was repeated in caves all over the island: After the U.S. reclaimed it, for days Corregidor reverberated with underground explosions of Japanese suicides.
 Haunting.

 It all makes Scripture’s most shocking prophecy seem far more conceivable: When the next world war breaks out, America will shrink all the more—and horror will spread over the globe virtually unchecked.